 - Author of numerous articles in newspapers and magazines.
 Many guest appearances on radio and TV.

 - Lecturer on senior executive programmes at various universities and business schools.
-Adjunct Faculty member at the Gordon Institute of Business Science (GIBS), University of Pretoria.
+Adjunct Faculty lecturer in strategy at the Gordon Institute of Business Science (GIBS), University of Pretoria.

 - Keynote speaker at major conferences.